Change of corporate control

 Incoming individuals who have or are expected to become controller of the licensed operator, if not already approved by the Commission will be required to submit an Annex A or Personal Management Licence (PML) application.

 Make sure you read the guidance notes on this page before you start to fill out the form.

 Change of corporate control applications typically take around 12 weeks to process, providing full information is submitted.

 What you need to send us with your application

 Make sure you read the guidance notes for the information you must send in with the application.
 If any information is missing, it will delay the application.

-The Commission’s application disclosure requirements for Trusts are the same as those for other entity types/individuals that are part of a licensee’s ownership structure.
+The Commission’s application disclosure requirements for Trusts are the same as those for other entity types and/or individuals that are part of a licensee’s ownership structure.

 However, it is important to note that whilst the disclosure requirements set out below are general principles of the information required to support an application, the Commission retains the right to request further information or documents when this is required.

-Where the Trust’s ownership equates to 3% or above interest in the licensee, n your application, you must include:
+Where the Trust’s ownership equates to 3 percent or above interest in the licensee, in your application, you must include: